XinLi-zn/TADT/README.md

 - Codes of figure drawing (coming soon).

+## Installation

+This code has been tested on a Ubantu Platform with Matlab and the [MatConvNet](http://www.vlfeat.org/matconvnet/) toolbox.
+You may install it with the following steps:
+1. Clone the GIT repository:
+$ git clone
+2. Start Matlab and navigate to the repository
+3. Compile the MatConvNet toolkit or adding the path of a compiled one on you machine.
+4. Run the demo script to test the tracker:
+|>> demo_TADT

 ## Publication
 Details about the TADT tracker can be found in the CVPR 2019 paper:
 [Target-Aware Deep Tracking](https://arxiv.org/abs/1904.01772)